lqc/thinkcspy/source/preface3-rle.rst

   In our more conservative approach, we put an initializer into every class, we determine at object instantiation time what members we want, and we initialize the instances from within the class.
-So we've moved closer in philosophy to C# / Java.
+So we've moved closer in philosophy to C# / Java on this one.

 * We're moving towards introducing more algorithms earlier into the course.
 Python is an efficient teaching language --- we can make fast progress.
-But the gains we make there we'd like to invest not in doing "more Python features", but in doing deeper problem solving, and more complex algorithms with the basics.
+But the gains we make there we'd like to invest into deeper problem solving, and more complex algorithms with the basics, rather than cover  "more Python features".
 Some of these changes have started to find their way in this version, and I'm sure we'll see more in future.

 * We're interested in issues around teaching and learning.
 Some research indicates that "intellectual playfulness" is important.
 The study referenced in the Odds-and-ends